 From Genesis to Revelation God has blazed a trail of trees through the Bible.
 The reason so many people love trees is because we are created in God’s image.
 God loves trees, and so should we.

-Reforesting Faith arrives on bookshelves in April!
-To place a pre-order visit the publisher’s website here.
-All proceeds from book sales will go towards helping Plant With Purpose with reforestation efforts in communities around the world.
+Reforesting Faith arrives on bookshelves in April 2019!
+To place a pre-order visit the publisher's website here.
+All proceeds from book sales will go toward helping Plant With Purpose with reforestation efforts in communities around the world.